jiwonz/rbx-koact/README.md

 ## Introduction

-Although there are some things missing or added to Koact, we recommend that you refer to [React's reference](https://react.dev/reference/react).
+Although there are some things missing or added to Koact, i recommend that you refer to [React's reference](https://react.dev/reference/react).
 Additionally, Koact uses a virtual DOM(Koact elements) like React and its life cycle is almost identical to React. also full documentation for Koact will be released later. if you have a question or a problem, please leave a issue or a DM in my discord `jiwonz`

 ## Helper Types
 - You can type 'help' or 'HELP' in props table to watch all properties